Thailand - Krabi

 Krabi province has many.
 It also has some spectacular inland scenery and 160 kilometres of pretty coastline on the Andaman (west) coast of the peninsula, which is far more attractive than the coastline on the Gulf of Thailand.

-It is perfect for tourists but, as I write in 2016, it still attracts far fewer tourists than places such as Phuket and Pattaya.
+It is perfect for tourists but, it still attracts far fewer tourists than places such as Phuket and Pattaya.
 This isn't to say that the situation won't change.
-I visited Krabi in 2004, 2010 and 2016 and with each subsequent visit I have seen lots of development.
+I have visited Krabi in 2004, 2010, 2016 and 2018 and with each subsequent visit I have seen lots of development.

 I much prefer Krabi to Thailand's other well-known tourist resorts.
 Tourism still hasn't reached 'mass tourism' levels and so far there isn't all the crass commercialism, prostitution and sex tourism that exists in some other places.
 The province certainly attracts a different type of tourist compared to those attracted to Phuket and Pattaya.